panoramic view of Grand Canyon

 Find your hiking trail in the USA

-Hiking in the United States of America is a must-experience for every hiker.
-With a variety of landscapes and hiking trails from the peaks of the Rocky Mountains to the lush valleys of the Smoky Mountains, the USA is a paradise.
-It’s so diverse with its fifty states, each with its unique character reflected on the trails.
+Hiking in the United States of America is a must-experience if you’re an enthusiastic hiker (and can secure a visa!).
+With many different landscapes and hiking trails from the peaks of the Rocky Mountains to the valleys of the Smoky Mountains, the USA is an outdoor paradise.
+It’s so diverse with its fifty states, all with their own unique character that you’ll see reflected on the trails.
 The United States of America also has the most popular thru-hiking trails in the world like the Appalachian Trail (AT) in the East, the Pacific Crest Trail (PCT) in the West, and the Continental Divide Trail (CDT) in the middle of the country.
-And with the many national parks like Zion, Sequoia, Yosemite, and Yellowstone, along with the National Scenic Trails, it has hiking trails for everyone.
+And with the many national parks like Zion, Sequoia, Yosemite, and Yellowstone, along with the National Scenic Trails, it has options for everyone.

 Best hiking trails in the United States